 Multiple homeowners in the same community are experiencing similar conditions

-Construction defect claims often involve strict procedural steps and deadlines, so early legal guidance may help homeowners preserve important rights.
+Construction defect claims often involve strict procedural steps and deadlines.
+Early legal guidance may help homeowners preserve important rights.

 Colorado Construction Defect Laws and the CDARA Process

-Colorado law provides homeowners with a framework for pursuing construction defect claims, including the Construction Defect Action Reform Act (CDARA) and related homeowner protections.
+Colorado law provides homeowners with a framework for pursuing construction defect claims.
+This includes the Construction Defect Action Reform Act (CDARA) and related homeowner protections.

 These laws generally require homeowners to provide written notice and an opportunity for inspection before litigation may proceed.
 Because compliance with statutory requirements is critical, homeowners should seek legal advice before taking action that could affect their ability to pursue remedies.